melling/HandsOnML_StudyGroup/chapt04/q_4_3_ans.md

 # Q4.3 Can Gradient Descent get stuck in a local minimum when training a Logistic Regression model?

-Guaranteed to find the global minimum.
+Will not get stuck because we are guaranteed to find the global minimum.

 Cost function J(\theta) is convex